Solicitors for You

 Other information, including:

-• The date of the Will
+• The date of the will

 • The date probate has been granted - which is important for anyone contesting a will, as time limits apply

-• The Gross and Net Value of the deceased’s assets
+• The gross and net value of the deceased’s assets

 Does a grant of probate show the value of an estate?

-It will clearly show the Gross and Net Value of the estate.
-The Net Value is the value of the estate after debts, funeral expenses and other liabilities have been taken into account.
+Once the probate registry office has confirmed these values, they will include the valuation on the grant of probate.
+It will clearly show the gross and net value of the estate.
+The net value is the value of the estate after debts, funeral expenses and other liabilities have been taken into account.

 How to value an estate before applying for probate

-Before you can apply for a Grant of Probate, you need to value the estate of the deceased.
-This is how the probate registry can show the value of an estate on the Grant of Probate and confirm the details.
+Before you can apply for a grant of probate, you need to value the estate of the deceased.
+This is how the probate registry can show the value of an estate on the grant of probate and confirm the details.

 Executors should begin with everything the deceased owned at the date of the death, including any debts.
 This includes: